dotnet/csharplang/README.md

 ## Language Specification

 It is our plan to move the C# Language Specification into Markdown, and draft it in the `spec` folder.
 The spec drafts will eventually be standardized and published by ECMA.

+## Implementation

+The reference implementation of the C# language can be found in the [Roslyn repository](https://github.com/dotnet/roslyn).
+Until recently, that was also where language design artifacts were tracked.
+Please allow a little time as we move over active proposals.